stfwi/duktape-cc/readme.md

       cases.
 Randomly generated inputs for better coverage are on the list.

     - [ ] With Visual Studio not tested at all yet.

+- Duktape release files

+    - Initially the release files were separately downloaded and extracted from the `tar.xz` archive when invoking `make`, but unfortunately people keep having trouble with wget, tar and xz on Windows.
+So they are now included as the licenses of the projects are identical.